IBM/AI-on-Power-Level3/docs/lab-setup.md

    ![image](https://github.com/user-attachments/assets/b31a361a-b69a-4872-b5a7-a71db2f8f52f)
    ![image](https://github.com/user-attachments/assets/2700ebb0-bf81-4f3f-938d-3ae8a48e7473)

-7. You have logged in successfully and should be able to see the dashboard of your OpenShift console.
+7. You have logged in successfully and should be able to see the dashboard (or the page you were on before logging off) of your OpenShift console.

 ### Accessing OpenShift CLI `oc`